 BEST FOR EXISTING BLINDS

-The SOMA Home Smart Shades can connect with Alexa, Apple Home Kits and Google Homes.
+These SOMA Home Smart Shades can connect with Alexa, Apple Home Kits and Google Homes.
 Unfortunately, a separate controller is needed for full smart home integration.
 However, if you want to turn existing window treatments into smart shades, this is a great option.
 SOMA Smart Shades connect to any window shades with a beaded chain or cord and can be automated in three minutes.
 The cord feeds through the Soma Smart Shades device, which will automatically open and close the shades at your command.
 The discreet smart shades device attaches to the wall and blends in unobtrusively with your home decor.
 You can automate the blinds to move based on the time of day, sunset or sunrise or even the light conditions in your place.
-High tech.

 9. Graywind Motorized Roller Blackout Shade